remix-run/react-router/docs/getting-started/concepts.md

 </App>
 ```

-The outlet swaps out the child for the new child that matches, but the parent layout presists.
+The outlet swaps out the child for the new child that matches, but the parent layout persists.
 It's subtle but very effective at cleaning up your components.

 ### Index Routes